parse-server-modules/parse-server-sns-adapter/README.md

 * The adapter always makes a network call to Amazon's service to exchange a device token for an Amazon Resource Number (ARN).

-* Amazon will disable devices that have ARN.
-There is currently no check to see if the ARN used to send is enabled.
+* Amazon will disable devices that have device tokens that are considered invalid by the push notifications.
+There is currently no check in place to see if the ARN used to send is enabled.

 * SNS does not appear to have batching sends with GCM.